• Skip to primary navigation

 White Chocolate Dipped Christmas Sugar Wafer Cookies

 These cute as can be no-bake sugar wafer cookies are dipped in white chocolate and decorated in your favorite Christmas sprinkles and topping.
-These dipped sugar wafer cookies are perfect for kids young and old to decorate.
+These dipped sugar wafer cookies are fun cookies to make with kids, young and old.

 Course Christmas Cookies, Dessert